 - SPIF is not available during the academic year, prior to enrollment at HLS, after graduation from HLS, for LL.M. students, or for a summer during which a student transfers to HLS.

 - SPIF is available to those students who are on a Leave of Absence for the Spring term if they will be returning to HLS in the Fall.
 However, if the leave is extended to the Fall term they will be responsible for paying back any funding they received for the summer.

-- SPIF awards are usually distributed before the work is completed.
-Failure to meet the requirement of working at least 280 hours, for any reason, will result in a student account being billed by the SPIF office for the portion of the award for which the student was ineligible.
-Additionally, if a student receives supplemental funding over the course of the summer which increases their total funding for their SPIF eligible position(s) above the funding cap, they will be required to return a portion of their SPIF award in order to maintain consistency with the funding cap guidelines.
+- SPIF funding is usually distributed before the work is completed.
+Failure to meet the requirement of working at least 280 hours, for any reason, will result in a student account being billed by the SPIF office for the portion of the funding for which the student was ineligible.
+Additionally, if a student receives supplemental funding over the course of the summer which increases their total funding for their SPIF eligible position(s) above the funding cap, they will be required to return a portion of their SPIF funding in order to maintain consistency with the funding cap guidelines.